confluentinc/cli/README.md

     brew install confluentinc/tap/cli

+Or, optionally install the FIPS-140 compatible version of `confluent`:

+    brew install confluentinc/tap/cli-fips

+Then, follow the instructions below in the section titled "Build an OpenSSL FIPS Provider for FIPS-140 Mode".

 #### APT (Ubuntu and Debian)

 Install the latest version of `confluent` to `/usr/bin` (requires `glibc 2.17` or above for `amd64` and `glibc 2.27` or above for `arm64`):